-Activity Payment Completion of an intervention which meets the following minimum criteria and where the outcome of the intervention is not quit / Lost To Follow Up (non-quitters): £35 The client has received brief advice regarding their smoking The client has set a quit date CO readings have been taken during any support session they receive and results have been recorded Client service data has been submitted detailing the support the client has received and the outcome of the intervention This payment will be made for all non-quitters (as long as the minimum criteria have been met).
+Activity Payment Completion of an intervention which meets the following minimum criteria and where the outcome of the intervention is not quit / Lost To Follow Up (non-quitters): £35 The client has received brief advice regarding their smoking.
+The client has set a quit date.
+CO readings have been taken during any support session they receive, and results have been recorded.
+Client service data has been submitted detailing the support the client has received and the outcome of the intervention.
+This payment will be made for all non-quitters (as long as the minimum criteria have been met).
 Completion of an intervention which meets the criteria described above and where the outcome of the intervention is a successful 4-week quit.
-Payment will be made at 4-week monitoring stage. £110
+Payment will be made at 4-week monitoring stage. £110 Completion of a non-CO verified/self-reported 4-week quit £60 Self-reported 4-week quitter A treated smoker who reports not smoking for at least days 15-28 of a quit attempt and is followed up 28 days from their quit date (-3 or +14 days).
+(Russell Standard).
+2

-- Payment will be made at the end of every quarter, following submission of intervention outcome data. - For payment to be authorised the Provider must ensure that the data has been recorded on Pharmoutcomes no later than 48 hours after providing a stop smoking service to a smoker during the quit attempt process i.e. at point of care. - Late recording of smoking status may result in delayed payment. - Pharmacies can claim reimbursement for NRT products provided directly to clients, where the service is delivered under this specification.
-ESCC will pay pharmacies at the rate stated in the NHS Electronic Drug Tariff (http://www.drugtariff.nhsbsa.nhs.uk/), plus VAT at 5%. - The Commissioner will investigate frequent late recording and submission of data.
+- Payment will be made at the end of every quarter, following submission of intervention outcome data. - For payment to be authorised the Provider must ensure that the data has been recorded on Pharmoutcomes no later than 48 hours after providing a stop smoking service to a smoker during the quit attempt process i.e., at point of care. - Late recording of smoking status may result in delayed payment. - Pharmacies can claim reimbursement for NRT products provided directly to clients, where the service is delivered under this specification.
+ESCC will pay pharmacies at the rate stated in the (NHS Electronic Drug Tariff, 2024)plus VAT at 5%. - The Commissioner will investigate frequent late recording and submission of data.